 Getting Started with Chicks 101

-After your chicks are hatched or brought home from your favorite Coastal outlet, you’ll need to provide them with suitable housing, even though it won’t be long term.
-It can be anything from an aquarium to a small cage to a simple box.
-One of the best habitats is a plastic bin with a hole cut in the top and replaced with wire mesh.
+After your chicks are hatched or brought home from your favorite Coastal outlet, you’ll need to provide them with suitable, temporary housing.
+It can be anything from an aquarium to a small box.
+One of the best habitats is a 100-gal Metal Stock Tank.

 Feed and Water

-A consistent amount of food and water dispensers always full of water are critical to the growth and health of chicks.
+A consistent amount of food and water is critical to the growth and health of chicks.
 Chick food is not the same as adult chicken food and comes in both medicated and non-medicated varieties.
-Generally speaking, chicks should eat chick food for the first two months and then graduate to a grower food and then eventually to a lower protein or layer feed.
+Supply them with chick food for the first two months and then graduate to a grower food.
+They’ll eventually graduate to a lower protein or layer feed.

 Chick Feeders & Waterers